valentin-carl/cloud-service-benchmarking/infrastructure/README.md

 #### Start monitoring at all brokers

-> **Note to self**: The `terraform apply -auto-approve` command returns before all startup scripts have finished.
-> I.e., wait a bit before starting the monitoring etc., as the code will have to be built first.

 ```shell
 for (( i = 0 ; i < "$N_BROK" ; i++ )); do